wpeventmanager/wp-event-manager/readme.txt

 = [3.1.50] 10-06-2025 =

+Fixed: vulnerability issue Resolved.
-Fixed: No Undefined array key message appears while using a custom event thumbnail.
+Fixed: Undefined array key message not appears while using a custom event thumbnail.
-Fixed: Location is displayed once properly without code.
+Fixed: Location is displayed properly without code.
 Fixed: No error is displayed in the Site Health regarding starting a session.
 Fixed: Updated CSS Media Breakpoint
 Fixed: The event detail page no longer shows a warning while using a multi-select field type in the field editor.